-When patients go to the doctor with the complaint of acute pain, the condition may be simple to diagnose and easy to treat.
+When patients go to the doctor with a complaint of acute pain, the condition may be simple to diagnose and easy to treat.
 The doctor may be able to confirm that the patient has broken a bone, sprained an ankle, or suffered a fall with a resulting bump or bruise.
 Acute pain may also result from an infection or illness.

 Chronic pain can be tricky to diagnose, and determining chronic pain treatment can be difficult, but these patients have more options now than ever to manage their long-term pain.
 Ketamine for pain can be a viable option for those who have had little success with other medical treatments.